ethereum-optimism/optimism/packages/docs/protocol-specifications/ovm/transpiler.md

 The following opcodes perform stack operations which are constant in terms of L1/L2 state, and do not require modification:

-* * Arithmetic/pure-math opcodes:
+* Arithmetic/pure-math opcodes:
-    * `ADD, MUL, SUB, DIV, SDIV, MOD, SMOD, ADDMOD, MULMOD, EXP, SIGNEXTEND, LT, GT, SLT, SGT, EQ, ISZERO, AND, OR, XOR, NOT, BYTE, SHL, SHR, SAAR, SHA3`.
+    * `ADD, MUL, SUB, DIV, SDIV, MOD, SMOD, ADDMOD, MULMOD, EXP, SIGNEXTEND, LT, GT, SLT, SGT, EQ, ISZERO, AND, OR, XOR, NOT, BYTE, SHL, SHR, SAAR, SHA3`
-* * "Pure" code execution operations:
+* "Pure" code execution operations:
-    * `PUSH1....PUSH32, DUP1...DUP16, SWAP1...SWAP16, POP, LOG0...LOG4, STOP, REVERT, RETURN, PC, GAS, JUMPDEST*`.
+    * `PUSH1....PUSH32, DUP1...DUP16, SWAP1...SWAP16, POP, LOG0...LOG4, STOP, REVERT, RETURN, PC, GAS, JUMPDEST*`
       \*NOTE: In practice, `JUMPDEST`s are modified, but not "transpiled away" like the impure opcodes.
 See JUMP transpilation [section](protocol-specifications/ovm/jump-transpilation.md) for more details.
-* * "Pure" memory modifying operations:
+* "Pure" memory modifying operations:
-    * `MLOAD, MSTORE, MSTORE8, MSIZE`.
+    * `MLOAD, MSTORE, MSTORE8, MSIZE`
-* * Permitted execution-context-dependent operations:
+* Permitted execution-context-dependent operations:
     * `CALLVALUE\*, CALLDATALOAD, CALLDATASIZE, CALLDATACOPY, CODESIZE, RETURNDATASIZE, RETURNDATACOPY`
       \*Note: `CALLVALUE` will always be 0 because we enforce that all `CALL` s always pass 0 in our purity checking.